 Cyrus D. Cantrell III Academic Enhancement Grant

-The Cyrus D. Cantrell III Academic Enhancement Grant is a $150 grant offered by PKP Chapter 316 to help supplement expenses incurred for academic research or participation in online academic conferences and meetings.
-Please note that no expenses related to travel, or activities directly involving travel, may be paid for by the Cantrell grant.
-All student and alumni members of PKP Chapter 316 are eligible to apply.
-For Spring 2021, grants will be awarded to ten active PKP student or alumni members.
-To apply for the grant, submit a curriculum vita with full contact information (two pages or less); current UTD academic transcript (may use an unofficial transcript); a 500-word essay explaining the purpose for which the grant funds will be used, and the meaning of the endeavor for the applicant’s broader research agenda; and one letter of recommendation by a UTD faculty member, which should include an explanation of significance of the applicant’s travel plans.
-All pieces of the applicant’s package must be emailed directly to Dr. Douglas C. Dow, UT Dallas Chapter of PKP Vice President for Scholarships and Awards, at firstname.lastname@example.org.
+The Cyrus D. Cantrell III Academic Enhancement Grant is a grant, worth up to $500, offered by PKP Chapter 316 to help supplement expenses incurred for academic research or participation in online academic conferences and meetings.
+For the 2022-2023 academic year, we are offering up to ten grants.
+All graduate, undergraduate, and alumni members of PKP Chapter 316 are eligible to apply.
+To apply for the grant, submit a) a curriculum vita with full contact information (two pages or less); b) current UTD academic transcript (may use an unofficial transcript); c) a 500-word essay explaining the purpose for which the grant funds will be used, and the meaning of the endeavor for the applicant’s broader research agenda; and d) a one page proposal of expenses.
+In addition, each applicant should also arrange for one letter of recommendation by a UTD faculty member, which should include an explanation of significance of the applicant’s travel plans.
+All pieces of the applicant’s package must be emailed directly to Dr. Douglas C. Dow, UT Dallas Chapter of PKP Vice President for Scholarships and Awards, at email@example.com.
 Letters of support should also be emailed directly, from the faculty member to Dr. Dow.
-For additional information, please contact Dr. Dow at (972) 883-4934 or email him at email@example.com.
+For additional information, please contact Dr. Dow at firstname.lastname@example.org.

 Phi Kappa Phi Distinguished Service Award

 The Phi Kappa Phi Distinguished Service Award grants $1,000 biennially to an active member who has provided sustained, non-compensated volunteer service to others beyond the realm of academia.